4 Things Before You Send a Penny

 When sending money from the UK, you can choose from a variety of payment options to fund the transactions.
 You can pay using Debit, credit or prepaid cards; Bank account transfers; Apple pay; Android Pay; Sofort.

-Money transfers to India from the UK are far cheaper than the once were.
+Money transfers to India from the UK are far cheaper nowdays.
 The key is to choose a service that best meets you needs.